 - Xu 2009

 Each transcript represents a full length isoform from the Pelechano et al (2013) dataset that covers a region corresponding to a single ORF and both of its ends have been detected by at least one other independent experiment (publication and labs).
 The other 10 datasets were used as supporting evidence for the transcript UTR feature.
-We have provided a count of how many times each unique UTR has been detected, as well as the corresponding pubmed identities for those publications from which the data were extracted.
-Additional metadata has been included which identifies the growth conditions under which the transcript isoform was detected (initially only glucose and galactose).
+We have provided the corresponding pubmed identities for those publications from which the data were extracted.

 The method by which we have integrated multiple data sources is achieved by mapping reported 5’ and 3’ UTR features to full length mRNA transcripts that were sequenced (paired end TIF-seq).
 Because the individual datasets have been produced using several different technologies, methods and platforms, there is some variability in the precise coordinates of feature start and end locations.
 According to Pelechano et al (2013), there is a very consistent spacing of 8 nucleotides between unique transcript start/end sites.
 To optimize our mapping of UTR features to full length transcripts, we allowed a 7 nucleotide window (3 bp either side of a reported feature edge), which provides good correlation of features across the datasets.

 As more transcriptome data is published and made publicly available, this integrated dataset can be further expanded as more evidence for less abundant transcript isoforms become available.
 It is also our objective to include more data from experiments that have investigated different growth conditions and treatments, which will lead to a broader knowledge of the Saccharomyces global transcriptome.